 This ferry goes about twice per hour, more often during peak times.

 Service Time: 7:00-19:30 Schedule

-The little-known Fortune Ferries Company (now owned by CKS) serves this route about twice per hour.
+The Fortune Ferries Company also serves this route about twice per hour.
 Depending on the time of the day, your ferry might make a stopover at the Kai Tak cruise ship terminal.